Creators: The Past: Production

 The film originated with a project by music composer and festival organizer Piergiuseppe Zaia and psychologist and alternative medicine therapist Eleonora Fani.
 Zaia and Fani co-wrote the screenplay, with Zaia directing the film and Fani playing one of the lead roles.
 The film was shot on location in Italy, mostly in the Piedmont region.
 Locations included the province of Biella and the historical area of Canavese in Piedmont, as well as the Aosta Valley and Venice.
 Some scenes were filmed at the Verrès Castle and the Castle Savoia.
 The city of Biella and its province were actively involved in the making of the film, for which they provided locations as well as funding.
+The film's production also received support from the province's Confederation of Industry branch.
+Gérard Depardieu's involvement in the production reportedly played an important role in gaining support from public authorities in the Biella province.
+Michel J. Vandewalle, who had been an executive producer on Iron Sky (2012), worked on the film in a similar capacity.

+The film's budget was reported to be about 8 million euros.
+Part of the funding came from contributions by businesses from the Biella province, who were incited to invest a minimum of 12,500 euros.
+Some businesses reportedly invested hundreds of thousands.
+In Canavese, private individuals reportedly invested in the picture through their banker.
+The production company was also granted a tax credit of over 765, 000 euros by the Italian ministry of culture.
+In 2021, after the film had been completed and released, the ministry granted the production company an incentive of about 389,000 euros, plus 71,000 euros to compensate for the COVID-related difficulties.

 Principal photography started in 2014.
-The first scenes involving Gérard Depardieu and Bruce Payne were shot in october of that year.
+The first scenes involving Gérard Depardieu and Bruce Payne were shot in October of that year.
 Post-production took place at FotoKem in Burbank.
 The film, originally slated for a release in February 2016, remained unreleased at that date.
 In December 2017, director Zaia said that the film was "almost ready" for worldwide distribution and that it had been delayed in part due to the extensive use of green screen and special effects, and to the addition of new scenes involving new actors.
-As the film had been shot in english, the italian dubbing had not yet been completed at that point.
+As the film had been shot in English, the Italian dubbing had not yet been completed at that point.

 Promotion

-The official trailer was shown on January 17, 2019 on Vimeo.
-A novelization was released on February 2020 only in Italian.
+The official trailer was shown on January 17, 2019, on Vimeo.
+A novelization, co-authored by Fani with her mother Gea Mizzani Corio, was released in February 2020 only in Italian.

 Soundtrack

-The theme song "Across Endless Dimensions" is performed by Dimash Kudaibergen.
+The end credits theme song "Across Endless Dimensions" is performed by Dimash Kudaibergen.
 Director Piergiuseppe Zaia composed the song as well as the rest of the soundtrack.